Our program is in the top tier among programs nationally, thanks to the variety and quality of opportunities that you

 Our history goes back to 1909 when Stephen Farrell was hired as the university’s first “trainer”.
 Athletic Training education at Ohio State likely began with Ernie Biggs (class of ’39).
 Ohio State’s Athletic Training legacy includes 9 members of the National Athletic Trainers' Association Hall of Fame, 19 members of the Ohio Athletic Trainers' Association Hall of Fame, and numerous other award winners.

-Over the last seven years, 100% of our students passed their national board exam on their first attempt.
+Over the last ten years, 98% of our students passed their national board exam on their first attempt.

 Our Program is Guided by four goals: